-Hickman Mills C-1 School District made history in 1902, when the Hickman Mills area schools became the first Consolidated School District in the state of Missouri.
-Over the past 100 years, the district has grown from less than 100 students to an enrollment today of 6,380 students.
+Hickman Mills C-1 School District made history in 1902, when the Hickman Mills area schools became the first consolidated school district in Missouri.
+Over the past 100 years, the district has grown from less than 100 students to an enrollment of over 6,000 students.

 Each of the District's schools strives for academic excellence.
 The schools include: two early education centers (PK-K), eight elementary schools (1st - 6th), one middle school (7th-8th), one freshman center school (9th) and one senior high school (10th-12th).
 The District also offers one special education school, a comprehensive gifted program, an alternative school (Ombudsman Program), and a new STEAM (Science, Technology, Engineering, Art and Math) school, Compass.